carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 teaching: 50 min
 exercises: 20 min
 questions:
-- "How do I run commands/tasks in Nextflow?"
+- "How do I run tasks/processes in Nextflow?"
 - "How do I get data, files and values, into and out of processes?"
-- "How do can I control when a process is execute?"
+- "How do can I control when a process is executed?"
-- "How do I control resources, such as number of CPUs and memory, for a process?"
+- "How do I control resources, such as number of CPUs and memory, available to processes?"
 - "How do I save output/results from a process?"
 objectives:
 - "Understand how Nextflow uses processes to execute tasks."
 - "Create a Nextflow process."
 - "Define inputs and outputs to a process."
-- "Understand how to use conditionals to define a condition for process execution."
+- "Understand how to use conditionals control process execution."
 - "Use process directives to control execution of a process."
 - "Use the publishDir directive to save result files to a directory."
 keypoints:
 - "A Nextflow process is an independent task/step in a workflow"
-- "Processes contain up to five definition blocks including, directives, inputs, outputs, when clause and finaly a script block."
+- "Processes contain up to five definition blocks including, directives, inputs, outputs, when clause and finally a script block."
+- "The script block contains the commands you would like to run."
 - "Inputs and Outputs to a process are defined using the input and output blocks."
-- "The execution of a process can be controlled using conditional statements like `if` and `when`."
+- "The execution of a process can be controlled using conditional statements."
-- "Task output files are output from a process using the `publishDir` directive."
+- "Files produced within a process can be saved to a directory using the `publishDir` directive."
 ---